crate/cratedb-guide/docs/integrate/opentelemetry/telegraf/tutorial.md

 ### Use Python

-Submit metrics using the OpenTelemetry Python SDK.
-Download the example file {download}`example.py` to your machine and choose one of these approaches:
+To submit metrics using the OpenTelemetry Python SDK, download the example file {download}`example.py` to your machine and choose one of these approaches:

 **Option 1: Using uv (recommended)**